Design Philosophy

 Safety First

 Skill packages are evaluated by the Prompt Safety Advisor before execution.
 Workers run with constraint isolation — restricted file access, script timeouts, and scoped resources.
-No unreviewed code execution.

 Full Observability